Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 ------------

 We provide accompanying Juptyer workbooks for most chapters in this book.
-The workbooks are structured in two sets. *Workbook Set 1* includes workbooks that can be run online, which allows you to quickly interact with the code examples. *Workbook Set 2* provides additional workbooks that can be run locally or on a Server (that needs to be configured first).
-The workbooks of these sets explain and exemplify techniques and approaches from the book chapters by using different substantive examples and data sources.

-In summary, the workbooks provide a thorough overview of the work needed to implement the selected technologies.
-They combine explanation, basic exercises, and substantial additional Python code to provide a conceptual understanding of each technology, give insight into how key parts of the process are implemented through exercises, and then lay out an end-to-end pattern for implementing each in your own work.
+The workbooks provide a thorough overview of the work needed to implement the selected technologies.
+They combine explanation, basic exercises, and substantial additional Python and SQL code to provide a conceptual understanding of each technology, give insight into how key parts of the process are implemented through exercises, and then lay out an end-to-end pattern for implementing each in your own work.
 The